rojo-rbx/rbx-dom/docs/xml.md

 ### BinaryString

-The `BinaryString` data type is represented by the contents of the property encoded with Base64.
+The `BinaryString` data type is represented by the contents of the property encoded with Base64 as per [RFC 2045](https://www.rfc-editor.org/rfc/rfc2045).

 A `BinaryString` property with the contents `Rojo is cool!` appears as follows: